-Holly Nicholson has been president of her successful fee-only planning firm since 1989.
-Her firm’s specialty is providing objective financial and investment advice as well as personalized money management.
-Her goal is to help clients make smart decisions about money and other issues that impact their financial security.
+Holly Nicholson was president of her successful fee-only planning firm from 1989 to 2020.
+Her firm’s specialty was providing objective financial and investment advice as well as personalized money management.
+Her goal has always been and remains to this day to help clients make smart decisions about money and other issues that impact their financial security.

 Holly is one of the first women to receive the prestigious Triangle Women Business award and she was regional finalist in the 2000 “Working Woman Magazine” Entrepreneurial Excellence Awards.

 Holly had a weekly financial column in the Work & Money section of the Sunday News & Observer for over 28 years, she has been featured on the television series “Smart Woman”, she is a frequent financial guest on television and radio news shows, her articles and quotes appear in various business publications, she was the Key Note Speaker for the Wake County 2004 Women’s Financial Summit and is author of “Money & You, A Woman’s Financial Guide”.

 Choosing a Financial Planner and/or Investment Advisor